UMI ADMISSIONS

 United Medical Institute complies with all requirements imposed by or pursuant to Title VI and VII of the Civil Rights Act of 1964, Title IX of the Educational Amendment of 1972, Section 504 of the Rehabilitation Act of 1973, and the Age Discrimination Act of 1975.

 United Medical Institute considers for admissions students who meet the minimum program admission requirements and demonstrate reasonable ability to benefit from the program.
 United Medical Institute does not discriminate on the basis of race, color, national and ethnic origin, age, gender, sexual orientation, disability (mental or physical), or any other consideration made unlawful by Federal, State, or Local laws, in any of its policies, procedures, or practices.
-This nondiscrimination policy covers, but is not limited to educational policies, admission policies, scholarship and loan programs.

 Students should disclose and provide documentation of their disability to their admission advisor or to the school administrator if they require special accommodations.
 As needed, an individualized accommodation plan will be developed.
 Such a plan may include reasonable special accommodations for extending deadlines for assignments, testing time and method, accommodations in use of recording devices and similar technologies, and helping students identify or locate additional resources.